lockwo/quantum_computation/README.md

 # Quantum Computation

 I will be implementing a variety of quantum algorithms in this repository.
 I will start off with simple well established ones as I learn about the process, then I will experiment with some new ones.
 This repository uses Cirq and Tensorflow Quantum.
+Arbitrary contains a somewhat interesting attempt to train a neural network to efficently generate arbitrary quantum states, i.e. encode classical data as the probabilities of measurements of states, unlocking the optimal 2^N possibilities of qubits.

 # Implemented Algorithms

+## Research:

+This is work I have conducted investigating different aspects of quantum machine learning/applying machine learning to quantum computing.
+Two files included are q_reinforce and q_a2c, which are the quantum variational circuit versions of the named algorithms.

 ## Deutsch–Jozsa Algorithm